Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Experimental details

-\paragraph{Forest.} For each of $1596$ parcels of land in the Amazon rainforest \citep{bullock2020satellite}, the \textsc{forest} dataset reports whether the parcel has been subject to deforestation ($Y_i \in \{0, 1\}$), as well as the prediction of a gradient-boosted tree model for the probability of the same event ($f(X_i) \in [0, 1]$).
-The goal is to estimate the fraction of Amazon rainforest lost to deforestation, i.e.~$\theta^* = \mathbb{E}[Y] \in [0, 1]$.
+\paragraph{Forest.} For each of $1596$ parcels of land in the Amazon rainforest \citep{bullock2020satellite}, the \textsc{forest} dataset reports whether the parcel has been subject to deforestation ($Y_i \in \{0, 1\}$), as well as the prediction of a gradient-boosted tree model for the probability of $Y_i$ being equal to one ($f(X_i) \in [0, 1]$).
+The goal is to estimate the fraction of Amazon rainforest lost to deforestation, i.e.~$\theta^\star = \mathbb{E}[Y] \in [0, 1]$.

-\paragraph{Galaxies.} For each of $16743$ images from the Galaxy Zoo 2 initiative \citep{willett2013galaxy}, the \textsc{galaxies} dataset reports whether the galaxy has spiral arms ($Y_i \in \{0, 1\}$), as well as the prediction of a ResNet50 model \citep{he2016deep} for the probability of the same event ($f(X_i) \in [0, 1]$).
-The goal is to estimate the fraction of galaxies with spiral arms, i.e.~$\theta^* = \mathbb{E}[Y] \in [0, 1]$.
+\paragraph{Galaxies.} For each of $16743$ images from the Galaxy Zoo 2 initiative \citep{willett2013galaxy}, the \textsc{galaxies} dataset reports whether the galaxy has spiral arms ($Y_i \in \{0, 1\}$), as well as the prediction of a ResNet50 model \citep{he2016deep} for the probability of $Y_i$ being equal to one ($f(X_i) \in [0, 1]$).
+The goal is to estimate the fraction of galaxies with spiral arms, i.e.~$\theta^\star = \mathbb{E}[Y] \in [0, 1]$.

+\paragraph{Census.} For each of $380091$ individuals from the 2019 California census, the \textsc{census} dataset reports the individual's age ($X_i \in \mathbb{R}$) and yearly income ($Y_i \in \mathbb{R}$), as well as the prediction of a gradient-boosted tree model trained on the previous year's data for $Y_i$ ($f(X_i) \in \mathbb{R}$).
+The goal is to estimate the ordinary least squares (OLS) regression coefficient when regressing income on age.
+We preprocess the data by excluding non-positive incomes ($Y_i \leq 0$ or $f(X_i) \leq 0$), and applying a log-transformation to both the response $Y_i$ and the prediction $f(X_i)$.
+This results in a dataset of $268118$ individuals.

+\paragraph{Healthcare.} For each of $318215$ individuals from the 2019 California census, the \textsc{healthcare} dataset reports the individual's yearly income ($X_i \in \mathbb{R}$) and whether they have health insurance ($Y_i \in \{0, 1\}$), as well as the prediction of a gradient-boosted tree model trained on the previous year's data for the probability of $Y_i$ being equal to one ($f(X_i) \in [0, 1]$).
+The goal is to estimate the logistic regression coefficient when regressing health insurance status on income.
+As above, we preprocess the data by excluding non-positive incomes ($X_i \leq 0$), and applying a log-transformation to the covariate $X_i$.
+This results in a dataset of $270214$ individuals.

+\paragraph{Genes.} For each of $61150$ gene promoter sequences \citep{Vaishnav2022}, the \textsc{genes} dataset reports the expression level of the gene induced by the promoter ($Y_i \in \mathbb{R}$), as well as the prediction of a transformer model for $Y_i$ ($f(X_i) \in \mathbb{R}$).
+The goal is to estimate the median expression level across sequences.
+We preprocess the data by applying a log-transformation to the response $Y_i$.